wilsonlabucsb/hp-lfz-site/docs/advanced/alignlasers.md

 # Aligning the laser optics

-This tutorial assumes the lasers are almost completely disassembled.
+This tutorial assumes the laser optics are almost completely disassembled.

 ## Section I: Laser collimators